HeloisaJunqueiraBarbosa/castaway_probem-repo/README.md

 		WRBackbone

-  - Second terminal cd to the folder of viewer/ and execute the command
+  - Second terminal cd to the folder of viewer/ and execute the command.
+In the terminal will show the coordenates of castaway and shark.

         ./viewer

-  - Third terminal cd to the folder of world/ and execute the command
+  - Third terminal cd to the folder of world/ and execute the command.
+In the terminal will show who won.
+In the folder world/ the logs will be saved in data.csv

         ./world

-  - Fourth terminal cd to the folder of shark/ and execute the command
+  - Fourth terminal cd to the folder of shark/ and execute the command.

         ./shark

-  - Fifth terminal cd to the folder of human/ and execute the command
+  - Fifth terminal cd to the folder of human/ and execute the command.In the terminal will be shown the time of the shark to swim to the castaway and the time of the castaway to run to the beach.

         ./human

 3. To stop the execution of the program press Ctrl+c in the viewer, world, shark and human terminal

 4. To see the results run the code plot_results.m in MATLAB and change the function fopen() with the file path in your computer to the folder world/

+5. To run again rename or delete the file data.csv in the folder world/ and then execute the commands in 2, 3, 4 and 5 again.